omahacodeschool/ruby-essay__strings/lib/strings.md

 The '5' represents the sixth letter because the first character (A) is actually in the 'zero' position.
 So hero[0] will be 'A' and hero[5] will be the 'o'.
 Similarly hero[7] will pull out the 8th letter, 'e'.
 These characters that get pulled out are 'substrings' within the bigger one.
 Trying to find the 99th character will result in a 'nil' because no character exists in that position.
+Trying to find a character where one doesn't exist will always result in a 'nil' because it is an empty position.

 # The previous question asks about finding, for example, the 6th character in a String.
 Is it possible to find the **-6th** (Notice the negative symbol!) character in a String?
 What does that even mean?